 Site coordinator resources

-The 2016-17 site coordinator Resource Manual for all three Journey to College programs contains student worksheets, ideas for activities, fillable templates, printable flyers, tips for organizing and promoting your activities, and other materials to help make your Apply Missouri event successful.
-The 2017-18 version of the Resource Manual will be available in the spring of 2017.
+The 2019-20 Site Coordinator Resource Manual is now available.
+The manual covers all three Journey to College programs and contains student worksheets, ideas for activities, fillable templates, printable flyers, tips for organizing and promoting your activities, and other materials to help make your Apply Missouri event successful.
+You may also find Apply Missouri-specific resources and templates at http://dhe.mo.gov/ppc/applymissouriresources.php.

 The Missouri Department of Higher Education is hosting Journey to College Day on July 30, 2019, 8:30 am-3:00 pm.
 This year's meeting agenda is loaded with relevant sessions covering topices such as FAFSA updates, a show-and-tell of the new Missouri student portal, financial aid verification and what happens after the FAFSA, a Missouri state aid update, and more.

 If you have any questions regarding the Journey to College programs, please contact firstname.lastname@example.org.

 The Missouri Department of Higher Education and the Missouri College Advising Corps piloted this program at 26 high schools around the state during October 2013.
 The Missouri College Advising Corps is made up of recent college graduates who work in high schools with large percentages of students at risk of not going to college.
 The 2013 pilot program was successful, with an average of 70 percent of pilot schools' seniors participating in at least one activity.
 More than 2,000 seniors submitted approximately 3,600 admissions applications.
 This is the seventh year Apply Missouri has been held at Missouri high schools.
 During the first six years of the program, Apply Missouri helped more than 18,000 students submit at least one college application.
 Apply Missouri is part of the American College Application Campaign.